 Our is on order.
 The plan is to hook this up to a Windows PC and run HomeGenie to interface with the USB dongle.
 HomeGenie provides web API that can communicate to Nebri.
 PLUS, HomeGenie is cross platform so we can eventually get this puppy going on a Raspberry Pi to keep costs down.
 I am pumped about this one.

 Their naming scheme is just as confusing as their product lineup, which is just as confusing as their hub’s capabilities.
 Let’s not mention their documents.
-Apparently there are a few different network protocols for RPC but, that’s just a guess.
+Apparently there are a few different network protocols (link no longer available) for RPC but, that’s just a guess.
 Is that a Vera doc?
 It seems be fully hack-able, running Linux.
 This guy had some luck with it.

 Their tech support didn’t answer the phone for me either.
 Same as wink on that count.